dz529770-a11y/my-app-privacy-policy/PRIVACY_POLICY.md

 **What is used on the device:**
 - **Voice input** — processed by the device's built-in Android speech recognition service (Google, Samsung, Huawei, etc.).
 Depending on device settings and available offline models, audio may be processed locally or transmitted to the respective provider's servers for recognition.
 The App itself does not store or transmit voice data.
 - **Discount card photos** — saved locally in the app's internal storage.
-- **Yandex Advertising SDK (Yandex Mobile Ads)** — has access to the device's advertising identifier (ADID) in accordance with its own privacy policy for displaying contextual ads.
+- **Yandex Advertising SDK (Yandex Mobile Ads)** — may collect the device's advertising identifier (OAID/ADID), approximate location, and device information (model, OS version) for displaying personalized and contextual advertisements.
+Data processing is governed by Yandex's privacy policy.

 ### 3. Data Usage